isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Summary

 The final design prioritizes efficiency, simplicity, and reliability.
 The LM2575T-3.3G provides stable and efficient power conversion while the TC74 offers a straightforward and effective sensing solution.
 Together these main comonents support a clean and modular subsystem design.
-To see the microcontroller selection page click here.
+To see the microcontroller selection page, click here ["Micocontroller Selection"](https://isaiahelixir1.github.io/isaiahelixer1.github.io/04-Microcontroller-Selection/Microcontroller/).